 Abstract

 The journey of pursuing and completing a doctoral degree is one that only a small percentage of individuals understand and undertake.
-A doctorate it the culmination of education, being the highest degree that can be conferred.
+A doctorate is the culmination of education, being the highest degree that can be conferred.
 However, it is becoming increasingly evident that some insight must be gained to understand the high drop-out rates for students within a doctoral program.
 Persistence to completion must be understood by both student and organization if these high rates are going to be corrected.
 The following study seeks to answer the question of what factors impact persistence to graduation in a doctoral program.
 The use of a qualitative participatory action research methods allows students to speak into the research process as well as give voice to their own struggles.
 In particular, Photovoice is used specifically in order to allow each student to express their persistence factors through photographs and a subsequent presentation.
 The thematic analysis that followed brought into focus three categories and six themes that can be addressed to facilitate success in the doctoral journey.

 Keywords: doctoral, persistence, photovoice, participatory action research